SumaimaZakir/Creative-Android-Apps/README.md

 # Creative-Android-Apps
-A collection of original Android apps built with Kotlin — including 'Tip of the Day Calculator' and 'Mood Mirror'.
+A collection of original Android apps built with Kotlin — including 'CO2 Level Calculator' and 'Flavor Finder'.
 Focused on creative user interaction, motivational content, and playful design.